Adversarial Coreset Selection for Efficient Robust Training: Experimental Results

 \section{Experimental Results}

 In this section, we present our experimental results.
 We show how our proposed approach can efficiently reduce the training time of various robust objectives in different settings.
-To this end, we train our approach using TRADES~\citep{zhang2019trades}, $\ell_p$-PGD~\citep{madry2018towards} and PAT~\citep{laidlaw2021pat} on CIFAR-10~\citep{krizhevsky2009learning}, SVHN~\citep{netzer2011reading}, and a subset of ImageNet~\citep{russakovsky2015imagenet} with 12 classes.
-For TRADES and $\ell_p$-PGD training, we use ResNet-18~\citep{he2016deep} classifiers, while for PAT we use ResNet-50 architectures.
-Further implementation details can be found in \Cref{ap:sec:imp_det}.
+To this end, we train our approach using TRADES~\citep{zhang2019trades}, $\ell_p$-PGD~\citep{madry2018towards} and PAT~\citep{laidlaw2021pat} on CIFAR-10~\citep{krizhevsky2009learning}, SVHN~\citep{netzer2011reading}, and a subset of ImageNet~\citep{russakovsky2015imagenet} with 12 and 100 classes.
+For TRADES and $\ell_p$-PGD training, we use ResNet-18~\citep{he2016deep} and WideResNet-28-10~\citep{zagoruyko2016wresnet} classifiers.
+For PAT and ImageNet experiments, we use ResNet-34 and 50 architectures.
+Further implementation details can be found in~Appendix~\ref{ap:sec:imp_det}.